Abbreviations include acronyms, initialisms, shortened words, and contractions.

 - Put a period at the end of a shortened word, except for date and time abbreviations.

-- Don't use a period with an abbreviation for the name of a US state or the District of Columbia (DC).
+- Don't use a period with an abbreviation for the name of a country, US state, or the District of Columbia (DC).